 While home décor trends are definitely fun to sprinkle around, Nate Berkus doesn't follow them.
 "Trends are designed to make people feel bad about themselves and what they don’t have," he said.
 "It's more about what feels classic; just do what do you love."

 His design directors, Lauren Buxbaum Gordon and Sasha Adler, agree.
 "We strongly believe you should fill your home with not only beautiful things but things that have meaning to you," they said.
 "Pieces that you find on your travels or that you fall in love with at first glance will never be out of style.
-We are so 'over' design trends, and our hope is that in 2017 we will continue to celebrate more individualism and authentic style.
-Because living beautifully, is about living with what you love and no one can tell you what that is or should be."
-Amen.
+We are so 'over' design trends, and our hope is that in 2018, we will continue to celebrate more individualism and authentic style.
+Because living beautifully is about living with what you love, and no one can tell you what that is or should be."

 Do you agree with our experts?
-Which décor trends are you tired of?
+Which of the latest interior design trends are you tired of?